KY7437/G01Final/README.md

 ## Vocabulary
 ### Word Frequency; fork from MK316
-- Make a cvs file from the whole passage, elimitating undesirable words and phrases.
+- App Discriptions: Make a cvs file from the whole passage, elimitating undesirable words and phrases.
 - Advantages : make it easy to have a word list, and the teachers can select which words they want to teach.
 - Concerns : Students may use the app, but students may not distinguish which words is important.